Joan Dillon (historic preservation activist): Art and Asian Scholar Rock Collector

 Joan Dillon had a lifetime interest and passion for art and Asian scholar rocks.
 In the 1960s, on a visit to Paris, France with her teenage son Kent Dillon, she discovered large Art Nouveau posters in various French art galleries before it was widely popular.
 In the ensuing years, she purchased over 30 of these large posters.
 She also had a lifelong passion for rocks of all kinds.
 She had an eagle-eye walking the beaches of Cape Cod.
 She kept a rock polisher grinding away in the garage for years.
 Later she discovered Asian scholar rocks and purchased a variety of rocks from dealers in London, New York, Chicago, San Francisco, China, and Japan.
-On her death, her entire collection of over 100 scholar rocks was donated to ??.
+On her death, her entire collection of over 100 scholar rocks was donated to the University of Colorado Boulder Art Museum.
+In 2014, the Museum featured rocks from the Joan and George Dillon Collection with Richard Artschwager sculpture in the Conversations Between Objects exhibition series.

 Later life

 Throughout her life Dillon continued to spend summers in Cape Cod.
 In 1976 she bought a home in North Chatham, Massachusetts.
 Dillon continued her historic preservation activities in the Cape Cod region.
-She worked in Acquisitions for the Cape Cod Museum of Art from 2007-2009.
+She worked in Acquisitions for the Cape Cod Museum of Art from 2007 to 2009.
 In 2007 she published Barns of Cape Cod with her son, Kent C. Dillon and photographer Blandon Belushin.
 For the last ten years of her life she lived in Cape Cod permanently and it was in her home there that Joan Dillon died at the age of 83 of leukemia and cardiac arrest on 18 January 2009.